 |£39,347 to £44,263 per annum (Grade 7)

-Informal enquiries about the role are welcomed, and should be addressed to Prof. David Flynn, Head of Research Division (HoRD), Autonomous Systems and Connectivity (ASC) (David.Flynn@Glasgow.ac.uk)
+Informal enquiries about the role are welcomed and should be addressed to Professor Sharon Simpson (Sharon.Simpson@glasgow.ac.uk).

-For more information on the University of Glasgow’s, James Watt School of Engineering, please visit www.gla.ac.uk/schools/engineering.
+For more information on the University of Glasgow’s, School of Health & Wellbeing, please visit www.gla.ac.uk/schools/healthwellbeing

 It is the University of Glasgow’s mission to foster an inclusive climate, which ensures equality in our working, learning, research and teaching environment.

 We strongly endorse the principles of Athena SWAN, including a supportive and flexible working environment, with commitment from all levels of the organisation in promoting gender equality.